hackclub/hackclub/workshops/Simple Js Clock/README.md

 ```html
 <script src="script.js"></script>
 ```
-This means that your JavaScript file is linked to your HTML.
+This means that your HTML file is linked to your JavaScript.

 ## Part 4: Building the Clock